1. Get the parts

 The first step is to purchase all the parts using the Bill of Materials.

-For the aluminum deck and 3d-printed sensor mounts, you can download the CAD files
+For the aluminum deck and 3d-printed sensor mounts, download the CAD files from the Fusion360 links below

 2. FLASH THE ODROID